CivMC/CivPaper/README.md

 # CivPaper

-CivPaper is a fork of 1.21.4 Paper with optimisations intended for survival-like servers with many entities and players, distributed widely.
+CivPaper is a fork of 1.21.4 Paper with optimisations intended for survival-like servers with many entities and players, distributed across a large area.

 It is a high priority that gameplay is not affected in any way, and this is intended as a kind of "staging ground" for merging into mainline Paper.